cacrespo/gt_monitor/README.md

 4. Go to [localhost:8080](localhost:8080) in browser (user: airflow, pass: airflow) and run all dags.

 5. Then, for analytcs engineering, you need setup dbt cloud with Bigquery.
-Please follow this [steps](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_4_analytics_engineering/dbt_cloud_setup.md).
+Please follow these [steps](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_4_analytics_engineering/dbt_cloud_setup.md).

 Check values from these files:
 - `schemas.yml` in staging model